JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 pocketsphinx_batch         pocketsphinx_continuous    pocketsphinx_mdef_convert
 {% endhighlight %}

-Now if you try to run one of them, you will see a familiar error that we got with sphinxbase:

-{% highlight bash %}
-josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ pocketsphinx_continuous
-pocketsphinx_continuous: error while loading shared libraries: libpocketsphinx.so.3: cannot open shared object file: No such file or directory
-{% endhighlight %}

-We're having a hard time finding those shared libraries, but we can set **LD_LIBRARY_PATH** just like before.

-{% highlight bash %}
-josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ export LD_LIBRARY_PATH=/usr/local/lib
-{% endhighlight %}

-Now if we try to run pocketsphinx_continuous, we get a more sensible error because we didn't supply any of the needed arguments.
+Now if you try to run one of them, we get a sensible error that says we didn't supply any of the needed arguments.

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ pocketsphinx_continuous